theikeofficial/action-jekyll/README.md

     name: Build website
     runs-on: ubuntu-latest
     steps:

     - name: Checkout repository
       uses: actions/checkout@v1
       with:
         ref: master

     - name: Run Jekyll
-      uses: docker://faph/action-jekyll:1.5
+      uses: theikeofficial/action-jekyll@master
 ```

-Clones the repo and builds the site—that's it.
+Clones the repo and builds the site — that's it.

 ## Caveats

 * Needs a Gemfile in the working directory.
 * Be sure that any custom gems needed are included in your Gemfile.

 ## Terms & Conditions